 Federal agencies often track information and have their own statistical bureaus.
 Examples are the National Center for Education Statistics, the Bureau of Labor Statistics, the Bureau of Justice Statistics, and the National Center for Health Statistics.

 The College and Church Archives located on the upper level of the library is a place to get your hands on the raw materials of Gustavus history.
 But since these materials are one-of-a-kind, you have to handle them carefully, and you'll need assistance from the archives staff.
 This means planning ahead and making an appointment.

 You can get a sense of what's available by browsing the digital collections.

 For maps you can pore over, check out the atlas case behind the Hasselquist room where you can find world, national, and historical maps.
+(The Hasselquist room is on the main floor of the library.)
 Online, map software and global positioning technology are being fused with data in interesting ways.